gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 #### MachineDeployment Creation Details

-Most garden extension providers have a helper method [generateMachineConfig](https://github.com/gardener/gardener-extension-provider-gcp/blob/c3439f0a7e6bd76dda464be529396e0590983c55/pkg/controller/worker/machines.go#L87) that iterates over the worker pools and the pool zones and generates the [worker.MachineDeployment]'s for each worker pool and zone combination as can be seen from the snippet below.
+Most garden extension providers have a helper method [generateMachineConfig](https://github.com/gardener/gardener-extension-provider-gcp/blob/c3439f0a7e6bd76dda464be529396e0590983c55/pkg/controller/worker/machines.go#L87) that iterates over the worker pools and the pool zones and generates the [worker.MachineDeployment](https://github.com/gardener/gardener/blob/da46645d62e8487c7000d72208afcde8c293fc70/extensions/pkg/controller/worker/machines.go#L39)'s for each worker pool and zone combination as can be seen from the snippet below.

 ```go
 for _, pool := range w.worker.Spec.Pools {